ryanlayer/samplot/README.md

 <img src="/doc/imgs/4_115928726_115931880.d100.genes_reps_map.png">

 ## Generating images from a VCF file
-To plot images from all structural variants in a VCF file, use samplot's `samplot_vcf.py` script.
-This accepts a VCF file and the BAM files of samples you wish to plot, outputting images and the index for a web page to a directory for review.
+To plot images from structural variant calls in a VCF file, use samplot's `samplot_vcf.py` script.
+This accepts a VCF file and the BAM files of samples you wish to plot, outputting images and the index for a web page for review.

 ### Usage
 ```